-- A. Suspension, Reduction in Pay, Demotion or Discharge - An employee subject to suspension, reduction in pay, demotion or discharge shall receive a written notice of proposed intent to discipline. ary action.
-Except for a proposed notice of intent to suspend suspension of for forty (40) hours or less (which may be issued at any time prior to the effective date of the discipline) the notice will be issued at least fourteen (14) calendar days prior to the effective date of the proposed action. and shall contain: The notice of intent to suspend for forty (40) hours or less may be issued any time prior to the proposed effective date of discipline. - 2.
-A description of the proposed action and its effective date(s) Such written notices shall contain the elements below:; - a.
-A description of the proposed disciplinary action and its effective date(s); - a.b.
-A statement of the alleged facts which support the proposed action as well as the grounds which are supported by the alleged facts; - b.c.
-Copies of documents or other evidence on which the proposed action is based will be attached; - e.d.
-A statement of the employee's right to respond, either orally or in writing, prior to the effective date of such proposed action; - d.e.
-A statement of the employee's right to representation; and - e.f.
+- A. Suspension, Reduction in Pay, Demotion or Discharge - 1.
+An employee subject to suspension, reduction in pay, demotion or discharge shall receive a written notice of intent to discipline.
+Except for a notice of intent to suspend for forty (40) hours or less, the notice will be issued at least fourteen (14) calendar days prior to the effective date of the proposed action.
+The notice of intent to suspend for forty (40) hours or less may be issued any time prior to the proposed effective date of discipline. - 2.
+Such written notices shall contain the elements below: - a.
+A description of the proposed disciplinary action and its effective date(s); - b.
+A statement of the alleged facts which support the proposed action as well as the grounds which are supported by the alleged facts; - c.
+Copies of documents or other evidence on which the proposed action is based; - d.
+A statement of the employee's right to respond, either orally or in writing, prior to the effective date of such proposed action; - e.
+A statement of the employee's right to representation; and - f.
 A statement of the employee's right to appeal should such proposed action become final. - 3.
-Prior to the effective date of a suspension of more than forty (40) hours, reduction in pay, demotion or discharge, an employee shall be given an opportunity to respond, either orally or in writing, at the employee's option, to a designated Authority representative with the authority to make an effective recommendation on the proposed disciplinary action. - 4.3.
-If aAn employee elects to respond orally to the notice of intent to discipline, they shall be given reasonable time off without loss of pay to attend a Skelly meeting meeting.(known as a Skelly meeting) (if the employee chooses to respond orally) to respond to the notice of proposed discipline.
+If an employee elects to respond orally to the notice of intent to discipline, they shall be given reasonable time off without loss of pay to attend a Skelly meeting. - 4.
+An employee may represent himself/herself themselves or may be represented by a representative in the disciplinary process. - 5.
+An employee and their representative shall receive written notice upholding, reducing, or withdrawing a notice of intent to discipline on or prior to the effective date of such action. - 6.
+Should a proposed discipline become final, an employee shall receive a written notice of discipline which will include the employee's right to appeal such action pursuant to paragraph C of this Section.

-- 5.4.
-An employee may represent himself/herself or may be represented by his/her a representative in the disciplinary process. - 6.5.
-An employee and his/her their representative shall receive written notice upholdingsustaining, reducingmodifying, or withdrawing canceling a proposed notice of intent to discipline on or prior to the effective date of such action. - 7.6.
-Should a proposed discipline become final, an employee shall receive a written notice of discipline which will include the employee's right to appeal such action pursuant to paragraph C of this Section. - B. Written Reprimand or Denial of Merit Increase - 1.
-A written reprimand or denial of a merit increase requires reasonable cause. - 2.
-An employee may challenge a written reprimand or denial of merit increase as set forth below in paragraph D. - C. Right to Appeal - Employees who receive a Notice of Proposed Intent to Discipline as well as a or Notice of Discipline shall have the right to respond prior to the discipline being imposed.
-Employees who receive a Notice of Discipline have the as well as a right to appeal the discipline per the appeal procedure in paragraph D below. - 2.
-If an employee does not comply with the time limits set forth in the appeal procedure in paragraph D below, the employee has waived their his/her right to further process the appeal, and the disciplinary action shall be issued_imposed.
+B. Written Reprimand

+- 1. A written reprimand requires reasonable cause. - 2.
+An employee may challenge a written reprimand as set forth below in paragraph D.

+C. Right to Appeal

+- Employees who receive a Notice of Intent to Discipline-or shall have the right to respond prior to the discipline being imposed.
+Employees who receive a Notice of Discipline have the right to appeal the discipline per the appeal procedure in paragraph D below. - 2.
+If an employee does not comply with the time limits set forth in the appeal procedure in paragraph D below, the employee has waived their right to further process the appeal, and the disciplinary action shall be imposed.
 Failure by the Authority representative to timely respond to the time limits set forth in paragraph D shall permit the employee to progress the appeal to the next step. - 3.
-The time limits for appeals may be extended by mutual agreement between the Authority representative and employee or their his/her representative. - D. Appeal Procedure The Skelly Process and Appeal Process - 1.
-The appeal procedure shall include two internal steps as well as an ability of an employee to request arbitration as set forth below. - All appeals must be submitted to the Assistant Chief/Human Resources Director who administers employee discipline.
+The time limits for appeals may be extended by mutual agreement between the Authority representative and employee or their representative.

+D. Appeal Procedure

+- 1. The appeal procedure shall include two internal steps as well as an ability of an employee to request arbitration as set forth below. - All appeals must be submitted to the Assistant Chief/Human Resources Director who administers employee discipline.
 Submission of the appeal may be via mail, email, or hand delivery.
-The appeal must be delivered no later than 5:00 p.m. on the last day allowable under the provisions of this Section. - a.
-STEP 1 i.
-Written Reprimand or Performance Salary Increase Denial such notice, submit a request to the Human Resources Director for a meeting to address the matter.
-The Human Resources Director shall schedule a meeting with the appropriate Authority representative to hear the employee's presentation.
-After the employee's presentation, a written determination shall be made within fourteen (14) calendar days.
+The appeal must be delivered no later than 5:00 p.m. on the last day allowable under the provisions of this Section.

-Upon receipt of a written reprimand or denial of a performance salary increase, an employee may, within fourteen (14) calendar days of receipt of ii.i.
+a.
+STEP 1

 Written Reprimand or Notice of Suspension, Reduction in Pay, Demotion or Discharge